NATIONAL MULE DAY

 National Mule Day, on October 26th, recognizes an intelligent pack animal many mistaken to be stubborn.

-A mule is a hybrid cross between a male donkey and a female horse.
+A mule is a hybrid cross between a male donkey (jack) and a female horse.
 As a hybrid, the animal inherits characteristics from both parents.
 The mule possesses the strength, intelligence, patience, perseverance, endurance, sure-footedness, and even temper of the donkey.
 From the horse, the mule inherits beauty, athletic ability, courage, vigor, and speed.
-Mules appear to require less food than a horse of similar size.
+In addition, mules appear to require less food than a horse of similar size.

 When is National Horse Day?